 mysql> \q Bye

-autoconf which you need for the installation of phpMyAdmin:
+autoconf, which is needed for the installation of phpMyAdmin:

 brew install autoconf